tezball/forever-home/docs/domain-model.md

 **Key design decisions:**
 - **Microchip is immutable:** Prevents fraud and ensures traceability
+- **Microchip enables vet lookup:** Vets find pets by microchip number rather than being assigned (see US-4.2)
 - **Status is denormalized:** Avoids complex joins for the most common query (listing available pets)
 - **Age as integer + unit:** Handles puppies/kittens (months) and adults (years) cleanly
+- **No vet assignment:** Any verified vet can sign off on any `PendingVet` pet via microchip lookup

 **Relationships:**
 - Belongs to one Foster (registrant)